 "The estate he bequeathed is home to our head office, known as The Geoffrey Udall Centre, where therapists work alongside office staff, fundraisers and our training team.
-And it’s where we provide administrative support to our three regional centres in Battersea Park, London, Kings Heath Park, Birmingham and Saltwell Park, Gateshead.
+And it’s where we provide administrative support to our regional centres in Battersea Park, London and Kings Heath Park, Birmingham.

 "We lead the way with our training programmes in horticultural therapy and run courses in garden design for people with disabilities."

 Thrive began as the Society for Horticultural Therapy and Rural Training in Frome (HT) in 1978 and was initially set up by Chris Underhill MBE

 , a young agriculturist and horticulturist who was inspired after seeing the benefits brought to people who had blindness and learning disabilities by working with plants and on the land during his voluntary service in Africa.

 After completing his degree in Rural Environmental Science, Chris took up a post at Bath University with Peter Thoday, a senior lecturer in Horticulture who developed a special interest in the therapeutic role of plants and horticulture and led a programme of research and published work to raise awareness and inspire professional application.

 Chris wanted to set up an organisation that would use plants to help people with disabilities and Thrive, or HT as it was then known, was born.
 Married to Giselle and with three young children, it was his father-in-law Theo who helped Chris establish what would become Thrive by becoming a founding trustee and introducing him to his childhood friend, Geoffrey Udall.